shadowhunt22/mod-wiki/apis/enchantment-text-styling/data-formats.md

 ### Specific Level

-To change the color of Proection to red if its level is 2, create a `protection.json` file and place it in `data/enchantment-text-styling/styling/enchantment` with the following data:
+To change the color of `Protection I` to red, create a `protection.json` file and place it in `data/enchantment-text-styling/styling/enchantment` with the following data:

 ```json
 {